 Airmass (aka air mass) is a measure of the effect of Earth's atmosphere on observations by ground telescopes.
-It is the ratio of the atmosphere's effect on a given observation with that of an observation from sea level toward the zenith.
+It is the ratio of the atmosphere's effect on a given observation with that of an observation from sea level toward the altitude.
 The vertical sea-level observation would have an airmass of 1.
 A the angular distance from the zenith adds to it, the airmass at the horizon being on the order of 38.
 In theory, a higher altitude lessens it, though sometimes what is cited as the airmass is actually the sea-level airmass for the given observing angle.

 The term and concept is also used regarding solar energy, i.e., in determining the energy available to a solar panel.